openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 ### Workflow Description

-- Enable `istio-csr-controller`
+- Installation of `istio-csr` agent
-  - An OpenShift user enables `istio-csr-controller` by creating the `istiocsr.operator.openshift.io` CR.
+  - An OpenShift user creates the `istiocsr.operator.openshift.io` CR.
-  - `istio-csr-controller` based on the configuration in `istiocsr.operator.openshift.io` CR, deploys `istio-csr` agent in the CR created namespace.
+  - `istio-csr-controller` based on the configuration in `istiocsr.operator.openshift.io` CR, installs `istio-csr` agent in the CR created namespace.

 ![alt text](./istio-csr-create.png).

-- Disable `istio-csr-controller`
+- Uninstallation of `istio-csr` agent
-  - An OpenShift user disables `istio-csr-controller` by deleting the `istiocsr.operator.openshift.io` CR.
+  - An OpenShift user deletes the `istiocsr.operator.openshift.io` CR.
+  - `istio-csr-controller` will not uninstall `istio-csr` agent, but will only stop reconciling the kubernetes resources created for installing the agent.
+Please refer `Non-Goals` section for more details.

 ![alt text](./istio-csr-delete.png).